MorhafAlshibly/coanda/README.md

 -  fix owner required in teams (parsing duplicate key errors)
 -  put api behind api key
+-  tournament, record, team add id auto increment and unique to the current primary key
+-  update record its own and check for record better or not? or just have create record update a record
 -  now with sql
    -  make apis all use sql
    -  make all apis return good data